brandon-toy/SENG480C/Assignment1/README.md

 - [One Cue](https://www.onecue.de/) (Seems to have discountined)
 - [Paper published in 1994 about tv controlling hand gestures](https://www.merl.com/publications/docs/TR94-24.pdf)

-The Samsung TV seems to have been able to implement it though it has been rarely used and somewhat cumbersome.
-Users have to control a cursor and really only supports changing channels and volumes.
+The Samsung TV seems to have been able to implement hand gestures, though it is rarely used and somewhat cumbersome.
+Users have to control a cursor and only support changing channels and volumes.

 ## Motivation

-The motivation for this project was experiencing losing the TV remote when watching TV and when sitting back in my chair watching a video, having to sit up and press pause on my laptop can be annoying.
-Netflix has an auto-play the next episode so trying to find the remote before the next episode plays is a frantic endeavor and encourages binging episodes when people don't want to.
+The motivation for this project was experiencing losing the TV remote when watching TV.
+When sitting back in my chair watching a video, I have to sit up and press pause on my laptop which I have to look for and find which can be annoying.
+Also, Netflix has an auto-play the next episode so trying to find the remote before the next episode plays is a frantic endeavour and encourages binging episodes when people don't want to.

-This project also will help people without fingers to be able to control their laptop video player without being able to awkwardly trying to hit the keyboard.
+This project also will help people without fingers to be able to control their laptop video player without being able to awkwardly try to hit the keyboard.

 ## Design

-The initial design is simple and uses one ultrasonic sensor and senses if an object is `< 10cm` away then it will pause a video.
+The initial design is simple and uses one ultrasonic sensor and senses if an object is `< 30cm` away then it will pause a video.
 The prototype has the only simple function of pausing a video.

 ### Materials used